aprilhong/bankchurn/README.md

 </details>

 # Executive Summary
- Project: European Bank Churn Predictions with XGBoost Model

 ## Project Overview
+The high rate of customers leaving banks (churn rate) suggests deficiencies in several areas, including customer experience, operational efficiency, and the competitiveness of products and features.
+This necessitates a focus on understanding and managing customer churn to improve overall customer satisfaction and achieve sustainable growth.

-    ### A project overview should be a few sentences long stating the problem you solved, what data was used in the project, and your modeling results.
+------ A project overview should be a few sentences long stating the problem you solved, what data was used in the project, and your modeling results.

-  ## Business Understanding
+## Business Objective
-    ### You should have a section that showcases the stakeholder(s) and the business problem you tried to solve.
-Feel free to add citations of research you did on your business problem here as well.
+If a customer churns, it means they left the bank and took their business elsewhere.
+If you can predict which customers are likely to churn, you can take measures to retain them before they do.
 ## Exploratory Data Analysis
-    ### Explain what data you used in your analysis, the timeframe of the data, and any data limitations.
+Explain what data you used in your analysis, the timeframe of the data, and any data limitations.
 This is also a good section to add visualizations of your exploratory data analysis.
 ## Feature Engineering

 ## Modeling and Evaluation
-    ### This section should detail what models you used and the corresponding evaluation metrics.
+This section should detail what models you used and the corresponding evaluation metrics.
 ## Conclusion
-    ### In the conclusion section explain the recommendations you have in solving the business problem and highlight any future steps you will take to expand on your project,
+In the conclusion section explain the recommendations you have in solving the business problem and highlight any future steps you will take to expand on your project,